banbox/bandoc/en-US/guide/strat_custom.md

 	}
 }
 ```
+> Note that all indicators used in OnBatchJobs or OnBatchInfos must also be called once in OnBar; otherwise, the indicator calculation will be incorrect.

 ## Custom exit logic
 You can perform custom exit logic checks on each candlestick, for each open order:
 ```go